15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Missouri

-Missouri stands out as a practical choice for seniors seeking economical care arrangements in 2025.
-The Show-Me State provides assisted living costs well below the national average, along with multiple financial assistance programs.
+Missouri is a practical choice for affordable senior care.
+The state has assisted living costs well below the national average and offers multiple financial assistance programs.

 Missouri assisted living cost